 Class Action Attorneys

 A class action is a form of lawsuit where a large group of people collectively bring a claim to court.
+Despite the massive propaganda efforts that corporations have launched against class action litigation, these are the type of lawsuits that make lasting changes for the benefit of consumers.

 In the United States federal courts, class actions are governed by Federal Rules of Civil Procedure Rule 23 and 28 U.S.C.A. § 1332 (d).